-The front door of the stove should close secured to event accidental opening and should close tightly to preven a from leaking into the fire chamber.
+The front door of the stove should close secure y to preven accidental opening and should close tightly to preven a from leaking into the fire chamber.
 The door handle will be positioned vertically when the door is closed.

 Over a period of time, the gasket around the door will compress and the latch may need adjustment.
 To adjust the handle, follow this procedure: